cg2wilson/cg2wilson.github.io/courses.md

 ## OCCC
 I began adjuncting at OCCC in the Summer of 2015, and continued to do so almost every semester until I got hired full-time in August 2023.
 I enjoy the close-knit community, small class sizes, and dedication to the teaching mission that can be found here.

 ### This Semester

-In the Fall of 2023, I'm teaching the following courses:
-- Math 1483: Functions & Modeling
-- Math 2013: Introduction to Statistics
-- Math 2104: Calculus & Analytic Geometry I

-For my current office hours, you can view [this page](https://cg2wilson.github.io/officehours)

-### Looking Ahead

 In the Spring of 2024, I'll be teaching the following courses:
 - Math 1743: Business Calculus I
 - Math 2013: Introduction to Statistics
 - Math 2104: Calculus & Analytic Geometry I
 - Math 2413: Ordinary Differential Equations

+For my current office hours, you can view [this page](https://cg2wilson.github.io/officehours)

 ### Past Semesters